ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 Overriding the default filename of your custom report happens just as it does for the built-in reports.
 In fact, apart from the custom load path, the built-in reports documented above use the same mechanisms as a custom report.
 These Ruby files can and should be used as references.

-You may access `:test_suite_reporter` configuration for your custom report using a handy utility method documented in a later section.
+You may access `:report_tests_log_factory` configuration for your custom report using a handy utility method documented in a later section.

 ### Sample `TestReporter` custom subclass